Rocket barrages from Gaza hit Israel, killing at least one

 A woman in her 60s was killed "due to a direct hit" in Israel, the Magen David Adom emergency services said.

+An AFP photographer in the coastal city of Tel Aviv saw a gaping hole in a building, with residents gathered outside.

-The office of Israeli Prime Minister Benjamin Netanyahu said the premier will shortly convene security chiefs over the violence.
+The office of Israeli Prime Minister Benjamin Netanyahu said he would shortly convene security chiefs over the violence.

 Israel has imposed a crippling blockade on Gaza since 2007 after Hamas took power.